siegelz/core-bench/README.md

 If you are interested in generating figures and tables from the `CORE-Bench` paper, please see the `benchmark/paper_figures.ipynb` notebook.

 ## Leaderboard
-You can view the `CORE-Bench` leaderboard [here](https://agent-evals-core-leaderboard.hf.space).
-To submit your agent to the leaderboard, you must run it on this harness and follow the [instructions here](https://agent-evals-core-leaderboard.hf.space).
+You can view the `CORE-Bench` leaderboard [here](https://agent-evals-leaderboard.hf.space).

+To submit your agent to the leaderboard, first run the agents you wish to submit on the harness.

+Then, run the script `benchmark_utils/hal.py` which converts the harness results to JSON files in `benchmark_utils/hal_json` that can be submitted to the HAL leaderboard.

+By default, this script will convert all agent runs in the `results` directory to the HAL format.
+You may specify a specific JSON file to convert from the results directory using the `result_path` flag.

+Optionally, you can also edit the `AGENT_NAME_MAPPING` dictionary in `hal.py` to give each of your agents a name on the leaderboard.
+If you do not specify an agent name, the script will prompt you to enter one in the command line.

 # Installation and Setup
 The harness has been tested with Python 3.9.
 Clone the repository and install the required packages: